Chapter 13.02

 Chapter 2, Definitions, is amended as follows:

 BARRIER.
-Barrier is a fence, wall, building wall, or any combination of these that completely surrounds the swimming pool and obstructs access to the swimming pool.
+A fence, wall, building wall, or any combination of these that completely surrounds the swimming pool and obstructs access to the swimming pool.

 OCFA.
 Orange County Fire Authority, fire authority having jurisdiction.